CWContributor2026/cwc-trading-skill-template/README.md

 # CWC AI Trading Skill Challenge Example Template

-This repository provides an official example Skill template for the CWC AI Trading Skill Challenge.
+This repository provides an  example Skill template for the CWC AI Trading Skill Challenge.

 Participants may use this repository as a reference when preparing and submitting their own trading strategy Skill.
 The example demonstrates how to describe a strategy in a clear, reproducible, and reviewable format.